joshgerdes/jekyll-uno/_drafts/azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 **You can also have multiple Azure Budgets** at the same or different scopes, so a **combination of Budgets may be the most effective**.
 An example could be a Subscription Budget that may go to a Product Owner, but a Management Group could go to Finance or the Technology teams.

 ##### Pen on paper, let's start taking notes

+Let's go through the process of creating an Azure Budget, using the Azure Portal.